-Forget the busy summer months – this is why you need to explore Prague in January.
+Forget the busy summer months – this is why you need to explore Prague in Winter.
 Brilliant things to do and places to see on a wintery trip to Prague.

 Prague is one of Europe’s most beautiful cities – but the secret is very much out.

 In the peak summer months, Prague is… well, packed.

-Contrast that with Prague in January.
+Contrast that with Prague in Winter.
 The streets are quieter, the attractions calmer, it’s a much more affordable place to stay and the overall vibe just that little bit less frenetic.

 I’m not sure how, but this was the first time that I’d stepped foot in the Czech Republic (Czechia) – spoiler alert – it won’t be the last.

-Planning to visit Prague in January?
+Planning to visit Prague in Winter?
 These are the spots you shouldn’t miss.

 Brilliant Things to do in Prague in Winter